 Here’s taking a look at the other aspects that businesses need to implement personalization in, apart from their website and landing pages:

 While your target audience can be defined by general demographics, it is impossible to make them all like the same thing and convert on the same value proposition.
-Each of your consumers in the various target segments of your audience, have different needs that need to be dealt with different communication.
+Each of your consumers in the various target segments of your audience has different needs that need to be dealt with with different communication.

-This only goes to say, that marketers to create holistic customer personas for their businesses.
+This only goes to say, that marketers create holistic customer personas for their businesses.
 Since it is difficult to collate data points from multiple channels while doing so, a good idea is to Wigzo to do the same.
-This removes manual error, redundant data and also ensures there no loss of data when it comes to knowing your customers.
+This removes the manual error, redundant data, and also ensures there no loss of data when it comes to knowing your customers.

 It is important to note here, that while targeting your audience on social media, you need to maintain a contextual approach.
 So tap into their data points to understand them better (in this case, use the holistic personas you just created in the step above), and target them with messages that they relate to the most.